What are Net Fixed Assets?

 #1 – Fixed Assets

-Fixed assets are the assets which an enterprise purchase for the long term use and are not meant for the purpose of sale, unlike stock.
+Fixed assets are the assets that enterprise purchases for long-term use and are not meant for sale, unlike stock.
 These assets are not readily converted into cash and are utilized for generating revenue.
 Fixed assets are of two types

 #2 – Accumulated Depreciation